TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

 :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Post`.
 A source parameter with value 12 for the :php:`convert` method of the PropertyMapper will make a conversion into the blog object for record with :php:`$blog->uid == 12`.

-How does Extbase know what the target of the conversion has to be?
+How does Extbase know what the target type of the conversion has to be?
 It takes this information from the type hint of the argument :php:`$targetType` passed to the :php:`convert` method.
-If there is nothing else declared, it takes the destination type from the PHP comment above the method :php:`createAction`                                          as the target type:
+If there is nothing else declared, it takes this destination type from the PHP comment above the method :php:`createAction`                                          as the target type:

 .. index:: Action; Parameters